ottok/debgpt/README.md

 By default, the configuration file is placed at `$HOME/.debgpt/config.toml`.
 Use `debgpt genconfig` or `debgpt config.toml` to generate a config template.
-This configuration file should not be installed system-wide because users may need to fill in secrets like paied API keys.
+This configuration file should not be installed system-wide because users may need to fill in secrets like paid API keys.

-PROMPT-ENGINEERING
+PROMPT ENGINEERING
 ==================

 When you chat with LLM, note that the way you ask a question significant